dheinst/jellyfin-plugin-local-intros-extended/README.md

 ## About

 **Local Intros Extended** is a fork of the official Jellyfin Intros plugin that enables pre-roll intro videos from local storage.
-It replaces the simple flat rules list with a **powerful, unified Rule Engine** allowing you to combine multiple conditions for advanced playback control.
+It replaces the simple flat rules list with a improved rules engine that allows you to combine multiple conditions for advanced playback control.

-### Key Enhancements
+### Key Features
 *   **Sequential Evaluation (First-Match-Wins)**: Rules are evaluated from top to bottom.
 The first matching rule is applied.
 You can easily order rules using the ▲ and ▼ buttons in the UI.
 *   **Frequency percentage chance**: Set a probability (0-100%) for each rule.
 If the rule matches, the specified chance determines whether it plays.
 If the roll fails, evaluation continues to the next rule.
 *   **Playback Mode (Random vs Sequence)**: Play either one random intro from a rule's list or play all selected intros sequentially.